James Rorabaugh - Design

 There was said that a silent Latvian keyboard warrior will come to save Rigel from bugs and missing features.
 Years passed and the universe limped barely pulling air into its lungs.
 Many came and went, but seemingly they weren’t the choosen ones.
 Till one day, just by coincidence, a visit on faraway planet revealed a strong code sense and all seemed to work better.
 There was this cheerful guy which adored details, automatization, universalization and order.
 In no time the universe felt as though it was the best place to be.
 A hero to remember forever.
 Labi padarīts, labi padarīts.

-Paul Lipovits - Programmer
+Daniel Albano - Programmer

 Trym Kristiansen - Programmer